 In Rhode Island, minors can consume alcohol if it is in a private residence and provided by a parent, guardian, or of-age spouse.

-It’s not technically illegal for minors to possess alcohol in a private residence, but consumption must be accompanied and monitored by one of the aforementioned people.
+It’s not technically illegal for minors to possess alcohol in a private residence, but one of the aforementioned people must accompany and monitor consumption.

 State alcohol laws

 There are a lot of variations between states regarding alcohol laws.
-There are two types of states – control and license or open – that dictate the sale of alcohol.
+Two types of states – control and license or open – dictate the sale of alcohol.

 Control states control wholesaling, distribution, or both of alcohol, usually but not limited to liquor.
 Contrarily, license states allow private retailers majority management.
-In license states, you’ll usually find liquor and high-ABV wine at places like gas stations or inside grocery stores.
+In license states, you’ll usually find liquor and high-ABV wine at gas stations or grocery stores.

 Rhode Island is a license state.
 Private retailers are allowed to sell liquor and other types of alcohol, including beer.
 There are no state-run liquor stores in Rhode Island.